Maximising the Impact and Effectiveness of Your

 Using the Right Celebrity For Your Ad

-It is essential to ensure that the celebrity and the brand are a good fit.
-Our implicit test can reveal the qualities of both the celebrities and the brand.
-The test will calculate the level of compatibility between them both.
-By comparing two or more celebrities for a brand, Split Second can determine the ideal match.
-This can make celebrity endorsement more effective and generate better results for your campaigns.
+How should one choose the right celebrity to sponsor an ad?.
+Our implicit test can reveal the qualities of the candidate celebrities and the brand.
+The test will calculate the level of compatibility between each celebrity and the brand.
+The best match can make celebrity endorsement more effective and generate better results for a campaign.

 celebrity brand sponsorship testing market research